 What is CBD, and is it legal?

-Cannabidiol, also known as CBD oil, is a naturally occurring cannabis compound and medicinal product.
-It is the concentrated liquid extract of the cannabis plant.
-CBD oil does not contain tetrahydrocannabinol (THC), the compound that causes the “high” commonly associated with marijuana.
+Cannabidiol, also known as CBD oil, is a naturally occurring hemp compound and medicinal product.
+It is the concentrated liquid extract of the hemp plant.
+CBD oil does not contain tetrahydrocannabinol (THC), the compound that causes the “high” commonly associated with hemp.

 Due to its ability to treat a wide range of chronic illnesses, the popularity of CBD is quickly growing.

-While CBD is legal in all states, there are situations when it is not, largely determined by where the CBD is derived from, hemp or marijuana.
+While CBD is legal in all states, there are situations when it is not, largely determined by where the CBD is derived from, hemp.
 The crucial difference between the two is the amount of THC each plant produces.
 Hemp has a much lower concentration of THC, making it near impossible to get high from it.

 Unlike THC, there are no psychoactive effects in hemp or in hemp-derived CBD.
 As a result, these products are completely legal and available nationwide.
-However, marijuana-derived CBD is a different story and relies on state laws – in some states, it is completely legal, recreationally and medically, in some it is illegal entirely, and in some it is more mixed with specific-CBD laws, typically legal if prescribed for medical use by a licensed professional.
-Before purchasing or using any cannabis-derived products, make sure you know the laws in your state.
+However, hemp-derived CBD is a different story and relies on state laws – in some states, it is completely legal, recreationally and medically, in some it is illegal entirely, and in some, it is more mixed with specific-CBD laws, typically legal if prescribed for medical use by a licensed professional.
+Before purchasing or using any hemp-derived products, make sure you know the laws in your state.

 How does it work?